gflohr/Locale-XGettext/samples/README.md

     $ perl -I../../lib xgettext-lines.pl --help
     Usage: xgettext-lines.pl [OPTION] [INPUTFILE]...

-You can see that the Python code was really executed by the presence of a directory `_Inline` which contains cached information from `Inline::Python`.
+Not much happens but a directory `_Inline` that contains cached information from `Inline::Python` was executed.
 You can safely delete this directory at any point in time.

 Now let's try our extractor with a real input file, for example the one that